 What is something you’ve tried to make happen when all the markers said, “Give it up already?”
 Have you been in the place I sometimes find myself; just waiting for someone to say, “Gretchen, stop trying to make fetch happen.
 It’s not going to happen!”
 (Only a die-hard Mean Girls fan will get that reference.)
 So, what’s your “fetch?”

 How fitting is it that a part of what I planned was to help women look at the ways in which we self-sabotage?
-After spending some time looking at ways to connect our talents and gifts to our passion, the plan was to facilitate a conversation about how we can become our greatest obstacle to success.
-Whether it’s keeping our New Year’s resolutions or charging the right price for our services… we are usually our greatest saboteur.
+After spending some time looking at ways to connect our talents and gifts to our passion, the plan was to facilitate a conversation about how we often become our greatest obstacle to success.
+Whether it’s keeping our New Year resolutions or charging the right price for our services… we are usually our greatest saboteur.

 My days are now spent caring for my granddaughter… Let me rephrase that; I’ve been given the opportunity to spend my days pouring who I am and what I’ve learned into someone I love and want to see grow into who she is always becoming.
 During Aevrie’s naptimes, I sit at my daughter’s desk and “work.”
 That work usually centers on creating something that is useful, you know… my version of blooming where I’m planted.